 When caring for an anesthetized asthmatic patient, bronchospasm is likely to be at the top of the list of differential diagnoses for wheezing.
 Below, however, are other entities to consider:

 Interprofessional communication is paramount in the perioperative care of asthmatic patients.
+This involves communication between the anestheisologist, nurse anesthetist and the recovery room nurses.
 In the preoperative period, patients and patient's parents should be counseled to continue all asthma-related medications as routinely taken, including oral medications which may be taken with a small sip of water the morning of surgery.
 Intraoperatively, the anesthesia provider should tailor and execute an anesthetic which aims to avoid bronchospasm in the OR and during recovery from anesthesia.
 Postoperatively, patients should be monitored closely and return to the pre-anesthetic asthma medication regimen as soon as possible.

 |||Expert Panel Report 3 (EPR-3): Guidelines for the Diagnosis and Management of Asthma-Summary Report 2007.
 The Journal of allergy and clinical immunology.
 2007 Nov [PubMed PMID: 17983880]|

 |||Pearce N,Aït-Khaled N,Beasley R,Mallol J,Keil U,Mitchell E,Robertson C, Worldwide trends in the prevalence of asthma symptoms: phase III of the International Study of Asthma and Allergies in Childhood (ISAAC).
 Thorax.
 2007 Sep [PubMed PMID: 17504817]|

 |||von Ungern-Sternberg BS,Ramgolam A,Hall GL,Sly PD,Habre W, Peri-operative adverse respiratory events in children.
 Anaesthesia.
 2015 Apr [PubMed PMID: 25421587]|